OSC/ondemand/README.md

 # If a user can't be mapped to a system-user, then redirect them to the
 # registration page
 map_fail_uri: '/register'

+# Use OpenID Connect logout
+logout_redirect: '/oidc?logout=https%3A%2F%2Fwww.example.com'
 ```

+The value of the `logout=...` parameter for the `logout_redirect` option
+contains the (URL-encoded) URL where the user will be redirected to after the
+session has been killed.
+It must contain the full scheme and domain.

 You will need an appropriate Apache config that specifies the global
 `mod_auth_openidc` settings you want.
 An example of such is given here: